shipt/py-volley/docs/docs/profiles.md

 Profiles define the following:

-`consumer`
-: (str) : dot path to the concrete implementation of the base [Consumer](./connectors/base.md#consumer).
+`consumer` : (str) - dot path to the concrete implementation of the base [Consumer](./connectors/base.md#consumer).
 Consumers define how Volley should consume a message from a queue and mark a message as successfully read and processed.

-`producer`
-: (str) : dot path to the concrete implementation of the base [Producer](./connectors/base.md#consumer).
+`producer` : (str) - dot path to the concrete implementation of the base [Producer](./connectors/base.md#consumer).
 Defines how Volley should produce a message to a queue.

-`serializer`
-: (str) : dot path to the concrete implementation of the base [BaseSerialization](./serializers/base.md#serialization).
+`serializer` : (str) - dot path to the concrete implementation of the base [BaseSerialization](./serializers/base.md#serialization).
 Defines how to turn raw `bytes` into a primative python object.

-`data_model`
-: (str) : dot path to a user provided data model.
-For example, a Pydantic data model, or a NamedTuple.
+`data_model` : (str) - dot path to a user provided data model.
+Every model needs a model handler.

-`model_handler`
-: (str) : dot path to the concrete implementation of [BaseModelHandler](./serializers/base.md#serialization).
+`model_handler` : (str) - dot path to the concrete implementation of [BaseModelHandler](./serializers/base.md#serialization).
 Defines how Volley should turn serialized data into a user provided data model.
+Volley has built-in support for Pydantic models via `volley.models.PydanticModelHandler` and can be extended with custom model handlers.

 ## Usage